each/draft-aname/draft-ietf-dnsop-aname.md

 However there are some technical constraints that make it difficult to preserve the target address record TTLs.

-The conclusion of the following subsections is that the end-to-end TTL (from the authoritative servers for the target address records to end-user DNS caches) will be the target address record TTL plus the sibling address record TTL.
+The following subsections conclude that the end-to-end TTL (from the authoritative servers for the target address records to end-user DNS caches) should be set as the target address record TTL plus the sibling address record TTL.

 [MM: Discuss: I think it should be just the ANAME record TTL perhaps